 What has been your best moment in golf?

 The best moment in golf, when I was with my wife in Pebble Beach, I had the opportunity to play there last year and that was amazing you know you see the whales, the surfers, the dolphins there, you play an amazing course with lots of people around and you are with your family so thats it.

 What kind of golf course gives you the most difficulty now?

-Slope one, yeah.
+Slopes.
 When you have some big slopes, uphill, downhill then that’s more tough more difficult, as for the rest its nothing, there is no one [type of] course.
-Yeah of course there are courses more difficult than others, but not that much.
+Of course there are courses more difficult than others, but not that much.

 You compete in PGA events, how do your fellow competitors accept you?

 Yeah, they enjoy much.
 They see that even if you have a physical handicap that you are competing with them.
-I’m not the last on the ranking of the PGA Benelux, I’m not the first one, I average middle.
-Yeah, I think you know they see that even in fact what I like is that when we are playing together they are not complaining, some guys used to complain before, there are not so many now.
-So thats good yeah, so I love it.
+I’m not the last on the ranking of the PGA Benelux, I’m not the first one, I’m [average] middle.
+I think you know they see that what I like is that when we are playing together they are not complaining, some guys used to complain before, there are not so many now.
+So thats good, so I love it.

 What advice would you give to someone with an impairment who wants to start to play golf?

 Just do it, and believe in it, its a fabulous sport, you don’t need a guy in front of you to do it, you can spend all your day to do it, you are outside.
 Even if you have one arm, two arms, one leg, two heads, fat, big, whatever you can, do it, so yeah I would recommend to do it.
 I think it’s the ideal therapy, to come back from a problem.